mintty/mintty/wiki/Tips.md

 as distributed with the Windows Terminal project.
-From the [release area](https://github.com/microsoft/terminal/releases), among the Assets, download the WindowsTerminalPreview zip file of your architecture, extract its `OpenConsole.exe`, rename it to `conhost.exe` and replace the conhost program in your Windows System32 folder with it:
+From the [release area](https://github.com/microsoft/terminal/releases), among the Assets, download the WindowsTerminalPreview zip file of your architecture, or the .nuget package (which is also a zip file), or get the 1.25 version, currently available in the "Canary" section of the github project page;
+extract its `OpenConsole.exe`, rename it to `conhost.exe` and replace the conhost program in your Windows System32 folder with it, using an elevated shell ("Run as Administrator"):
 * Make a backup copy of conhost.exe first, just in case.
-* Then remove the original conhost.exe, or rename it as a backup.
+* Then rename the original conhost.exe (also as a backup); it cannot be removed while in use.
 * Then copy the OpenConsole.exe binary to conhost.exe.

 (Do **not** copy conhost.exe from Windows 11 into Windows 10.)